wp-plugins/sola-testimonials/readme.txt

 * Add custom CSS to create your own testimonial styles and themes
 * Testimonials are created using custom post types
 * Show testimonials within a widget using shortcodes
+* Display testimonials using an easy testimonial widget
 * Gravatar images or custom images can be used
 * Show/hide the testimonial title
 * Show/hide the testimonial body